Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 NUCLEAR FUEL SUSTAINABILITY:

 Advances in Fast Neutron Reactor (FNR) technology have rendered obsolete past concerns about nuclear reactor safety and nuclear waste disposal.
-However, the present unsustainable use of the limited supplies of the fissile isotopes U-235 and Pu-239 in thermal neutron power reactors is of enormous concern.
-As fossil fuels are phased out the amount of available dependable power will be limited by the available fissile isotope supplies.
+However, the present wasteful use of the limited supplies of the fissile isotopes U-235 and Pu-239 in unsustainable nuclear fuel cycles is of enormous concern.
+As fossil fuels are phased out the amount of available dependable power will be constrained by the available fissile isotope supplies.
 It will likely take at least a century to quadruple the fissile isotope inventory via fuel breeding.
-Reference: Long Term Sustainability of Nuclear Fuel

-A major problem today is that existing electricity markets reward nuclear reactor owners for low cost per kW output without adequately rewarding either maintenance of the fissile isotope supply or elimination of long lived nuclear waste.
-The existing water moderated nuclear power reactor technology is not fuel sustainable, is rapidly depleting the natural fissile isotope resource and produces large amounts of long lived nuclear waste.
+A major problem today is that existing electricity markets reward nuclear reactor owners for low cost per kW output without adequately taking into consideration either long term fissile isotope supply sustainability or nuclear waste disposal.
+The existing water cooled nuclear reactor technology is not fuel sustainable and is rapidly depleting the natural fissile isotope resource.

 LIQUID SODIUM COOLED REACTORS:

-Another concern is squandering of limited public resources on development of new thermal neutron reactor types that are not fissile isotope sustainable and do not address disposal of long lived nuclear waste.
-It is imperative to apply the limited public resouces to deployment of liquid sodium cooled Fast Neutron Reactors (FNRs), because only that reactor type provides a proven sustainable nuclear fuel cycle that can fully displace fossil fuels and that recycles 99.9% of the solid nuclear waste.
+Another concern is squandering of limited public resources on development of new nuclear reactor types that are not fissile isotope sustainable and/or do not address nuclear waste disposal.
+It is imperative to apply the limited public resouces to deployment of liquid sodium cooled Fast Neutron Reactors (FNRs), because only that reactor type presently provides a sustainable nuclear fuel cycle that can fully displace fossil fuels and that recycles 99.9% of the solid fuel waste.

 1) They are conceptually simple;

-7) The sodium cooled FNR fuel cycle with fuel reprocessing can be operated to reduce long lived nuclear waste production more than 1000 fold as compared to existing water moderated reactors.
+6) The sodium cooled FNR fuel cycle can be operated to reduce long lived nuclear waste production more than 1000 fold as compared to existing water moderated reactors.

-9) The FNR use of sealed fuel tubes with plenums for inert gas storage permits the fuel reprocessing to be carried out at a shared remote facility instead of at each reactor site;
+8) The FNR use of sealed fuel tubes with plenums for inert gas storage permits almost all of the fuel reprocessing to be carried out at a shared remote facility instead of at each reactor site.

-11) Sodium internal and external to fuel tubes prevents fuel tube corrosion by chemical capture of the corrosive fission product elements;
+10) Sodium internal and external to fuel tubes prevents fuel tube corrosion by chemical capture of the corrosive elements.

-12) Metallic blanket fuel rods which slide inside the fuel tubes enable simple scanning and mechanical sorting of irradiated blanket fuel rods and simple electrolytic and/or chemical fuel reprocessing.
+11) Metallic fuel rods inside the fuel tubes enable simple mechanical sorting of irradiated fuel and simple electrolytic and/or chemical fuel reprocessing.

-A major issue in the design of liquid sodium cooled reactors is ensuring that the primary sodium never contacts air or water and that any secondary NaK combustion is inconsequential.
-To achieve this objective each liquid sodium cooled reactor has multiple independent secondary heat transport circuits.
-Each secondary NaK circuit is isolated from its companion steam generator by an atmospheric pressure nitrate salt loop.
-The NaK is pressurized sufficiently to prevent either primary sodium or nitrate salt from entering the isolated NaK circuit on a heat exchange tube failure.
+A major issue with liquid sodium cooled reactors is ensuring that the primary sodium never contacts air or water and that any secondary sodium combustion is inconsequential.
+To achieve this objective each liquid sodium cooled reactor has multiple independent secondary heat transport systems.
+Each secondary sodium circuit is isolated from its companion steam generator by an atmospheric pressure nitrate salt loop.
+The secondary sodium is pressurized sufficiently to prevent either primary sodium or nitrate salt from entering the secondary sodium circuit.

 MOLTEN SALT COOLED REACTORS:

 Another class of potentially fuel sustainable nuclear reactors is molten salt cooled reactors fuelled by thorium, which is naturally at least 3X more abundant than is uranium.
-Thorium fuelled reactors operating with a sustainable fuel cycle require continuous chemical processing of their blanket fuel to selectively remove protactinium.
-This selective protactinium removal is enabled by dissolving thorium in a molten salt coolant that can be continuously circulated for chemical processing and/or heat removal.
+Thorium fuelled reactors operating with a sustainable fuel cycle require continuous chemical processing of their blanket fuel to continuously selectively remove protactinium.
+The selective protactinium removal is enabled by dissolving thorium in a molten salt coolant that can be continuously circulated for both chemical processing and heat removal.

-b) Fluoride salt cooled thermal neutron reactors that use a rigid moderator (graphite) to maintain the core fuel geometry and hence can operate without fuel tubes.
+The molten salt reactors can be further divided into chloride salt cooled fast neutron reactors with fuel tubes which maintain the core fuel geometry and fluoride salt cooled thermal neutron reactors that use a rigid moderator to maintain the core fuel geometry and hence can operate without fuel tubes.

 ADVANCED REACTOR DEPLOYMENT:

 As of 2020 there are over 100 reactor-years of liquid sodium cooled nuclear power reactor operating experience in several countries.
 The Russians have had a large size liquid sodium cooled power reactor program for many years.
 Their top of the line unit with a five year operating history is the BN-800.The Chinese with Russian assistance have two liquid sodium cooled power reactors under construction with scheduled completion in 2023.
-There are no scientific or engineering problems that could limit immediate large scale deployment of liquid sodium cooled reactors operating with sustainable fuel cycles to meet the challenge of climate change.
+There are no scientific or engineering constraints to immediate large scale deployment of liquid sodium cooled reactors operating with sustainable fuel cycles to meet the challenge of climate change.

-A major problem with reactor development in Canada and the USA is governmental corruption by the fossil fuel industry.
+A major problem with reactor development in the USA is US governmental corruption by the fossil fuel industry.
 The US Democratic party is unwilling to face the reality that in 1994, at a time when the USA led the world in liquid sodium cooled fast neutron reactor technology, then Democratic president Bill Clinton cancelled the entire multi-billion dollar program in favor of cheaper fossil fuels.
 The US Republican party has long been dominated by fossil fuel interests.
 Both parties have embraced a rigid nuclear regulatory regime that is focused on obsolete light water cooled reactors.
-The result is that China, Russia, India and South Korea are now dominating the world nuclear power industry and in North America US companies are doing limited new reactor demonstrations in Canada due to Canada's more flexible nuclear regulatory regime.
+The result is that China, Russia and India are now dominating the world nuclear power industry and in North America US companies are doing limited new reactor demonstration in Canada due to Canada's more flexible nuclear regulatory regime.
 Unlike the new Chinese and Russian sodium cooled power reactors, no existing US power reactor technology is capable of sustained displacement of fossil fuels.
-However, the US companies Terrapower (Natrium Reactor) and ARC Nuclear both claim to be working on development of sodium cooled power reactors.
+However, the US companies Natrium and ARC Nuclear both claim to be working on development of sodium cooled reactors.

 FUSION:

 Other than via renewable energy, fusion based electricity generation is difficult and expensive to realize on Earth.
 For fundamental thermodynamic efficiency reasons, as long as low cost fission fuels are available, the cost per kWhe of Earth based fusion energy production will always remain much higher than the cost per kWhe of Earth based fission energy production.
-The fundamental difficulty is that over half of the electricity generated by a fusion reactor must be used to sustain the fusion reaction.
-Hence fusion based electricity generation requires more than twice as much capital equipment per net kWh produced as does fission based electricity generation.
+The fundamental difficulty is that over half of the electricity generated by fusion reactor technologies must be used to sustain the fusion reaction.

 A possible avenue of future nuclear fusion fuel cost mitigation is mining He-3 from the surface of the moon.
 In theory it is possible to breed H-3 and hence He-3 in fusion reactors but sustaining the required controlled fusion reactions on Earth is extremely difficult.
-The problems include a low plasma density, a small fusion reaction cross section, large ongoing plasma energy loses via energetic neutron emission and cumulative fast neutron damage to the reaction chamber inner wall.
-The fusion reactor size required for a self sustaining fusion chain reaction with a reasonable net electric power output is believed to be too large for economic construction with present superconducting electromagnet materials.
+The problems include a low plasma density, a small fusion reaction cross section and large ongoing plasma energy loses via energetic neutron emission.
+The fusion reactor size required for a self sustaining fusion chain reaction with a reasonable net electric power output is believed to be too large for economic construction with present superconducting electromagnets.

 FOCUS OF THIS WEB SITE:

-This web site section primarily focuses on liquid sodium cooled Fast Neutron Reactors (FNRs) fueled by U-238 bred into Pu-239/Pu-240 because this technology in combination with renewable energy generation provides the only viable way of completely and sustainably displacing fossil fuels during the coming few decades while avoiding production of significant amounts of long lived nuclear waste.
-At a future date, after development of suitable molybdenum isotope fuel tubes, this technology will likely be supplemented by breeding Th-232 into U-233 in molten chloride salt reactors.
+This web site section primarily focuses on liquid sodium cooled Fast Neutron Reactors (FNRs) fueled by U-238 bred into Pu-239/Pu-240 because this technology in combination with renewable energy generation provides the only viable way of sustainably and completely displacing fossil fuels during the next few decades while avoiding production of long lived nuclear waste.
+At some future date this technology will likely be supplemented by breeding Th-232 into U-233.

 NUCLEAR MOTIVATION